DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 21: Building the Ark - Cultural Creation

-#### Chapter 21: The Playful Revolution - Reclaiming the Technology of Joy

 *"We are not going to be able to operate our Spaceship Earth successfully nor for much longer unless we see it as a whole spaceship and our fate as common.
 It has to be everybody or nobody."* - Buckminster Fuller